 To which Moreno shot back, “We’re not being held hostage,” before adding, “[Greater Goethe Neighborhood Association] wrote a pretty positive letter,” referring to the letter of recommendation neighborhood groups issue on zoning matters.

-At one point, Daniel LaSpata, who is running against Moreno for alderman of the 1st Ward, asked how the tower will benefit the community, given that tax-increment finance (TIF) dollars will be used.
+At one point, Daniel LaSpata, who is running against Moreno for alderman of the 1st Ward, asked how the project will benefit the community, given that tax-increment finance (TIF) dollars will be used.

 In response, Moreno said the Art Institute of Chicago will help market the apartments to artists before he criticized LaSpata, his aldermanic challenger.